Adi-pixellite/e-Commerce-with-NodeJs-BackEnd-main/README.md

 # e-Commerce-with-NodeJs-BackEnd
-An E Commerce BackEnd Application Built With NodeJs and Sequelize (MySQL).
+An E Commerce BackEnd Application Built With NodeJs, Sequelize (MySQL), JWT, ExpressJS and bcrypt(Hashing).
 Written in TypeScript.

 It is developed to work with a frontEnd application or Postman.
 Implemented nearly all the features with functional checks you can find on any eCommerce site from the customer's and seller's point of view. like
 <br /><br />**Customer :**<br />